marcov/tech-notes/docs/GNU-Make/Notes.md

   `Makefile` being executed by `make` are ignored, i.e. the variable is _overridden_

+- Normally make prints each line of the recipe before it is executed.
+This is called "recipe echoing", and it can be suppressed using `@`.

 ### Priority

 TLDR - Priority of how a value is set: